Tags: Art Direction and Design, Creative Production, Strategy and Design Thinking, Classics

 The overall layout was thought to be flexible, allowing creativity and innovation for each new issue, without forcing the designers to be stuck with a strict template.
 We always saw the design of Metal as something moldeable, dynamic, adaptable.
 Across the years we experienced three major redesigns: we played with new typefaces, changed the iconic cover scheme, introduced new elements, experimented with papers and textures.
 In general, we wanted to achieve a contradictory yet strongly coherent design: the solidity of a classic, sober, heavy typographic treatment was offered, counterbalanced by a provocative and radical layout for images.

 The years in which Folch was in charge of the design of Metal were a period of both maturation and extreme experimentation.
 The exceptional professional who contributed to the project over the years are now among the strongest voices of editorial design: Omar Sosa, Isabel Merino, Miquel Polidano are internationally regarded respectively for their roles as editor-in-chief at Apartamento, art director at The Plant magazine and at Baron&Baron.
 Every new redesign led to new interesting trials and discoveries: spin-off magazines (like the supplement Silver), innovative means of promotion (an issue printed in red tint as a corporative marketing strategy for brands); a ground-breaking and influencing approach in photography (one of the first medium in Spain to bring a diverse visual language, within a bigger European perspective).
-Artists like Daniel Sannwald, Daniel Riera, Takahiro Ozawa, Nico Bustos, Txema Yeste, Miguel Villalobos, Christophe Kuttner, and Bruno-Clément experimented new approaches in fashion photography: their work had stepped for the first time in the Spanish magazines thanks to Metal and influenced a generation of artists and photographers.
+Artists like Daniel Sannwald, Nico Bustos, Txema Yeste, Miguel Villalobos, Christophe Kuttner, and Bruno-Clément experienced new approaches in fashion photography by enjoying both formal and conceptual freedom that is not always possible in more conventional magazines.
+Thanks to Metal, their work was exponentially projected, and they ended up publishing in many other media, both national and international, at the same time that they became reference photographers for other artists.
 Beside obviously the great quality of the magazine itself, a beauty naiveness and a strong first-time enthusiasm made the 27 issues released for Metal a little treasure; and the seven years of working together a great journey.

 “Metal Magazine has been an starting platform for many of now internationally successful artist and photographer.
 Metal and Folch believed, discovered and supported talents of the next generation before many others.
 The publication was for me one of the starting points of my career and a platform where I could express freely my visions.”
 Daniel Sannwald